Alice Springs: Traditional owners

 The Arrernte people are the traditional owners of the Alice Springs area and surrounding MacDonnell Ranges.
 They have lived in the area for at least 30,000 years.
-The traditional name for the township area is Mparntwe.
-Mparntwe is Arrernte for "watering place", referencing Atherreyurre, a waterhole in the Todd River at Old Telegraph Station (known as Alice Springs).
+The traditional name for the township area is Mparntwe ("watering place"), referencing Atherreyurre, a waterhole in the Todd River at Old Telegraph Station (known as Alice Springs).
 Mparntwe refers to the majority of the Alice Springs township, with two additional names: Irlpme covering the south and Antulye the east.

 Arrernte has been spelt in various forms, including Aranda, Arrarnta, and Arunta.
 There are five dialects of the Arrernte language: South-eastern, Central, Northern, Eastern and North-eastern.

 Arrernte country is rich with mountain ranges, waterholes and gorges, which create a variety of natural habitats.
 According to Arrernte traditional histories, the landscape was shaped by the Yeperenye, Ntyarlke, and Utnerrengatye caterpillars and Akngwelye or wild dogs.

 Sites of traditional importance include Anthwerrke (Emily Gap), Akeyulerre (Billy Goat Hill), Ntaripe (Heavitree Gap), Atnelkentyarliweke (ANZAC Hill) and Alhekulyele (Mt Gillen).